gbrueckner/Snapp/README.md

 ### Compatibility

-Snapp is developed on macOS Sierra and is not supported for older versions of macOS.
+Snapp is developed on macOS High Sierra and is not supported for older versions of macOS.

 ## Installation